nsankethreddy/GoogleHashcode-2020/README.md

 # Google-Hashcode-2020
 Problem statement given in PDF
+Test files in "input" folder

 # Scores
 * A - example: 21